Woman in a store crossing her arms and wearing a Santa hat in anticipation of the holiday season

 Preparing for the Holiday Season: Start Your Planning Early

-In summary, by incorporating our seven best practices for preparing for the holiday season, your business will be ready to capitalize on the increase in consumer spending.
-Despite inflation and recession concerns, the record-breaking sales of Black Friday 2022 has shown us that shoppers still love to spend during this time of year.
-And you don’t want to miss out on this once-a-year opportunity to bolster your bottom line and clear out old inventory.
+Despite inflation and recession concerns, the record-breaking sales of Black Friday 2023 has shown us that shoppers still love to spend during this time of year.
+And you don't want to miss out on this once-a-year opportunity to bolster your bottom line and clear out old inventory.